 The Red Dragon of Wales

 Wales is a beautiful country.
 From the rugged landscape of Snowdonia to the beautiful coastline of Anglesey, there is something in Wales for everyone.
-It is also a country of myths, legends and magic.
-I mean its flag has a Red Dragon on, you can’t get much more mythical and magical than that.
+It is also a country of myths, legends, and magic.
+I mean its flag has a Red Dragon on it, you can’t get much more mythical and magical than that.
 Today we are going to look at the origin of the story of the Red Dragon of Wales.

 Warlord Vortigern goes on the Run

 Vortigern is said to have been a warlord in the fifth century.
 He makes appearances in a number of semi historical-sources such as Historia Brittonum, Ecclesiastical History of the English People and The Reckoning of Time.
 He is generally portrayed as a tyrant, particularly for his proud nature.
 Geoffrey of Monmouth, as usual, has something to say on the topic.